xFallingDuskx/GoBoard/README.md

     - [ ] Users have the option to continue playing to a higher score

 ## Additional Features:
-- [ ] Offer explanation of rules of the game to users if they do not know
+- [x] Offer explanation of rules of the game and glossary to users if they do not know
 - [ ] Able to restart game at any point or at end of game - double confirmation here
 - [ ] Users are allowed to manually edit the scoreboard
 - [ ] Users are allowed to edit their names